academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 of his opponent allow him to do so?
 And, finally, just how ridiculous is the concept of continuing the fight from the ground after receiving such a wound?
-<BR><BR>

 Current convention in the SCA, at least as defined by the Ansteorran rapier combat rules, is that a thrust or draw cut of sufficient length to the leg in regular rapier combat causes loss of use of the leg.
 By the rules of most kingdoms in which rapier combat is conducted, the fighter can elect to